 It is assumed that:

 The image (Fig.1) above shows a data flow.
-As an example, for a single report, all non-printable characters with a code less than 20 Hex are selected for display.
-The indicated radio buttons are set as shown below.
+As an example, for a single report, all non-printable characters with a code of less than 20 Hex are selected for display.
+The indicated radio buttons are set, as shown below.

 Fig.3.
 Serial data acquisition.
 Serial data

-If your data flow is fast, then ASDL will not split your data into separate lines and you will get one long line on the screen.
+If your data flow is fast, then ASDL will not split your data into separate lines, and you will get one long line on the screen.
 For this reason, it is necessary to tick the "Wrap words" tick box.
-This effectively adjusts the line length to the width of the window (Fig.4, pos #1)
+It effectively adjusts the line length to the width of the window (Fig.4, pos #1)